 Constant changes in computing technology, software, and data usage create shifting grounds for professionals.
 Exceptional computer science skills and analytical thinking can steady the path toward project success.

-Software engineers encounter some variation on the same challenges when they take on new projects.
-Covetus created a checklist useful for planning new software including the following obstacles:
+Software engineers encounter some variations of the same challenges when they take on new projects.
+Covetus created a checklist useful for planning new software, including the following obstacles: